tparesi/Health-Hunt/README.md

 ### Phase 4:User Profile (~2 days)
 I want to add a profile page for the user where they can see their upvoted products, created products, collections, followers, and followees.
+I will first create User Profiles that display just the products and collections for each user.
+After that, I will add in the functionality of following users, and then display those users on profile pages as well.

 [Details][phase-four]